machine mastery

 Medium Roasts (Default: 0)

-The factory setting works well for most medium roasts.
-Start here and adjust only if you notice consistent issues.
+Factory setting works well for most medium roasts.
+Start here and only adjust if you notice consistent problems.

 Dark Roasts (-2°F to -4°F)